 SourceY is the model Y coordinate of the points defining a user specified irregular polygon.
 ‘SourceY’ is measured in the positive Y direction.
 Note that the positive Y direction is opposite to the direction in which the row numbers increase.

+The origin for model coordinates is assumed to be the southwest corner for the model.

+HSS Source Definition File

+For each time step computed by the HSSM code:

+1 Record: Time, Radius, Sourcemassflux

+Format: Free

+Time is the total elapsed time since the beginning of simulation (unit: day).

+Radius is the radius of the source [L].
+If zero or a negative value is assigned to radius_lnapl, the mass loading source is specified exclusively at the single finite-difference model cell (kSource, jSource, iSource) defined in the HSS input file.
+This input is required but ignored when ShapeOption is set to ‘IRREGULAR’.

+Sourcemassflux is the rate of contaminant mass flux dissolved into groundwater from the source (M/T).

 LKT Package

 Input to the Lake Transport Package is read from a file listed in the name file with “LKT” as the file type.
-The input file is needed only if lakes are simulated in the flow model
+The input file is needed only if lakes are simulated in the flow model using the LAK package in MODFLOW and a solution to the transport problem via and within the lake is desired.
+If lakes simulated using the LAK package of MODFLOW are only used as a boundary condition in MT3D-USGS, this package may not be used and the input for boundary concentration may be entered in the SSM package.

 For each simulation: